 Most of Cheney's books are nonfiction on controversial or historical topics, many of them for young adult readers.
 Journey to Chernobyl is an account of his 1990-91 trip to the Soviet Union and Ukraine, where he talked with a variety of citizens who had been affected by the nuclear disaster there.
 Journey on the Estrada Real: Encounters in the Mountains of Brazil is about the people and culture along the oldest road in the Americas.
 Thanksgiving: The Pilgrims’ First Year in America, published by New London Librarium, has been well received by thousands of readers.

 Acts of Ineffable Love is a collection of his short stories that have appeared in literary magazines.
 His novel Frankenstein on the Cusp of Something is a bildungsroman about a young, disturbed individual struggling to come to grips with the world.
 Passion in an Improper Place is novel about ongoing conflicts in Brazil’s Amazon region.
 Life in Caves is a young adult novel that could be seen as a prequel to Frankenstein.
 Neighborhood News is a novel disguised as a small-town newsletter.

 Cheney has also written books about Abraham Lincoln, nuns and sisters who work under difficult conditions, bees, death and burial, incarceration, eschatology, nuclear proliferation, Mohandas Gandhi, Cental American politics, issues in Amazonia, and Brazil’s Quilombo dos Palmares.
-Sometimes he writes a poem.
+Once in a while he writes a poem.

 As a journalist, Cheney has written most about business, finance, and accounting.
 He has been a correspondent for Accounting Today and has contributed regularly to Accounting & Business, in the U.K., Strategic Fiance, Australian CPA, and Financial Executive.
-In 2020 he began writing columns for The [New London] Day and its subsidiary Times weeklies.

 Concerned about politics and the problems of the world, Cheney has contributed op-ed essays to newspapers in Atlanta, Hartford, Louisville, Ft.
 Lauderdale, New London, and other cities.
 His letters to editors have appeared in the New York Times, Harper's Magazine, USA Today, the Washington Post, the Wall Street Journal, and several newspapers in Connecticut.